 In 2009 Rosenberg was an advisor to the International Joint Command (IJC), United States Forces Afghanistan, Information Operations (IO) Directorate (J2), standing up the counterinsurgency initiative in preparation for Operation Moshtarak, Helmand Province.

-Rosenberg has promoted cross-border security programs in the Gulf of Guinea and facilitated introductions between electric energy interests and decision-makers within the U.S government presiding over the Obama Administration’s Power Africa initiative.
-In 2013 he was sent to Bogota in order to connect with select Colombian military officers on behalf of a Washington-based security firm and shortly thereafter lived and worked in Indonesia, advising the Commander of the National Armed forces (TNI) of Indonesia.
+Rosenberg has promoted cross-border security programs in the Gulf of Guinea and facilitated introductions between electric energy interests and decision-makers within the U.S government.
+In 2013 he was sent to Bogota in order to engage with select Colombian military officers on behalf of a Washington-based security interest and shortly thereafter lived and worked in Indonesia, advising the Commander of the National Armed forces (TNI) of Indonesia.

 A retired career diplomat and specialist in African and European affairs, Ambassador Herman J. Cohen provides strategic planning services to African and Middle Eastern governments and multinational corporations doing business in Africa and the Middle East.
 Cohen’s consulting activities include the development of energy-intensive industries in the Republic of the Congo, the mining of bitumen from oil sands in Nigeria, and the promotion of private investment in the Republic of Mauritania.